vapoursynth/vapoursynth/doc/pythonbindings.rst

 Python Bindings
 ===============
 VapourSynth is separated into a core library and a Python module.
-This section deals with how the core library is exposed through Python and some of the special things, such as slicing and output, are unique to Python scripting.
+This section deals with how the core library is exposed through Python and some of the special things, such as slicing and output, unique to Python scripting.

 VapourSynth Structure and Functions
 ###################################
 To use the VapourSynth library you must first create a Core object.
-This core may then load plugins which all end up in their own unit, or namespace so to say, to avoid naming conflicts in the contained functions.
+This core may then load plugins which all end up in their own unit, or namespace, so to say, to avoid naming conflicts in the contained functions.
 For this reason you call a plugin function with *core.unit.Function()*.
 Note that the loaded plugins are per core instance and not global so if you do create several processing cores at once (not recommended) you will have to load the plugins you want for each core.

-All arguments to functions have names that are lowercase and all function names are CamelCase, unit names are also lowercase and usually short.
+All arguments to functions have names that are lowercase and all function names are CamelCase.
+Unit names are also lowercase and usually short.
 This is good to remember.
 If you do not like
 CamelCase for function names you can pass *accept_lowercase=True* to the Core constructor.

 Slicing